ugomuhieddine17/right-price/README.md

 We want only new built buildings : should we remove all the 'Adjudication',
        'Vente terrain à bâtir', 'Echange', 'Expropriation' ?

+How to manage mutations having houses, apartments etc?
+HOW TO KEEP ONLY APARTMENTS?